dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1869: Marijuana offers medical benefits compared to legal substances.
+### T1869: Marijuana is less harmful than other legal substances and has medical benefits.

 |Support|
 |---|